School Visits and Workshops

 I’m always happy to do events in person or online.

-The Girl Who Broke The Sea is aimed at 11+ years, and my talks and workshops are suitable for groups anywhere in the 11-16 age range.
+The Girl Who Broke The Sea is aimed at 11+ years, and Find Me After is aimed at 14+.
+My talks can be adapted for groups anywhere in the 11-15 age range.

 I am also comfortable giving more in-depth talks to adult reading or writing groups and I can combine or adapt the outlines below to suit particular needs.
 Just let me know what you’re looking for and I’ll see if we can make it work!